geremachek/nilus/README.md

 Nilus is a tool for writing ancient Greek with a Latin keyboard.
 It allows you to use all of those pesky accents and diacritics not usually allowed with a Greek keyboard.

 Each Latin character is replaced with a phonetically equivalent Greek character, or a Greek character found in the same place on the keyboard.
+(When using `-k`)

-Leading symbols can modify the following character, adding accents and diacritics and whatnot.
+Leading symbols can modify the following character or digraph, adding accents and diacritics and whatnot.

 Those symbols are: